brainiak/rt-cloud/docs/how-to-run.md

     bash scripts/run-scannerDataService.sh -s 125.130.21.34:8888 -d /tmp,/data/img -f .dcm,.txt

-**3) Start the SubjectService.** The subjectService is started on the presentation computer where PsychoPy or similar software will run to provide feedback to the subject in the MRI scanner.
+**3) Start the SubjectService**<br>
+The subjectService is started on the presentation computer where PsychoPy or similar software will run to provide feedback to the subject in the MRI scanner.
 The *[username]* and *[password]* are the login credentials to the projectInterface because the subjectService must connect to the projectInterface to be able to receive classification results.

-    python rtCommon/subjectService.py -s [projectInterface_addr:port] -u [username] -p [password]
+    bash scripts/run-subjectService.sh -s [projectInterface_addr:port] -u [username] -p [password]

 Example (run from the rt-cloud directory):

-    python rtCommon/subjectService.py -s 125.130.21.34:8888 -u user1 -p passwd1
+    bash scripts/run-subjectService.sh -s 125.130.21.34:8888 -u user1 -p passwd1

 ### **Running ProjectInterface Locally**
-The projectInterface can also be run on the control room computer where the dicom images are written.
+The projectInterface can also be run on the control room computer where the DICOM images are written.
 This is called running it 'locally'.
-When run locally the fileServer (scannerDataService) is not needed because the projectInterface can directly read the dicom images from disk.
+When run locally the fileServer (scannerDataService) is not needed because the projectInterface can directly read the DICOM images from disk.

-**1) Start the projectInterface** same command as above but without the --dataRemote or --subjectRemote options
+**1) Start the projectInterface:** same command as above but without the --dataRemote or --subjectRemote options

     bash scripts/run-projectInterface.sh -p [your_project_name] -c [config_file] -ip [local_ip_addr]
 Example:

     bash scripts/run-projectInterface.sh -p sample -c projects/sample/conf/sample.toml -ip 125.130.21.34

 ## **Connecting with the Browser**